CaptainSeagull/Raytracer---public/README.md

 main.cpp - the main loop for the raytracer

-platform.h - common header which contains all interface to all OS-specific code
+platform.h - common header which contains an interface to all OS-specific code

 platform_win32.cpp - Windows implementation of platform code